lkilcher/pyTurbSim/docs/_sources/code-framework.rst.txt

 Stat-objects/arrays
 ^^^^^^^^^^^^^^^^^^^
-Stat-objects, on the other hand, contain the values of the statistic (an array) that will be reproduced in the PyTurbSim output.
+Stat-objects, on the other hand, contain the values of the statistic (an array) that will be reproduced in the TurbGen output.
 However, because stat-objects are essentially wrappers for an array of the values of the statistic, they do not have the flexibility to depend on the values of other statistics.

-Customizing PyTurbSim
+Customizing TurbGen
 ---------------------
 Need to add some examples here...